 Runners and Sleep: How Much is Enough?

 In a culture where workaholism meets extreme athletic endeavors, it sometimes seems that the more extreme the athlete and lifestyle is, the more they are applauded.
-The lawyer and father of four who wakes up at 3am to get in their first 20-mile run of the day is a hero to many.
-Lack of sleep with an ability to thrive in other areas of life is often viewed as strong and tough.
+The lawyer and father of four who wakes up at 3 am to get in their first 20-mile run of the day is a hero to many.
+Lack of sleep with an ability to thrive in other areas of life is often viewed as strong and sturdy.
 Even our conceptual definition of “extreme” has evolved from the marathon to the ultra marathon to the multi-day desert or mountain pass crossing event.
-Documentaries such as the Barkley Marathons and Unbreakable (The Western States 100-miler) glorify the rigors of running beyond an athlete’s physiological breaking point.
-As runners push the limits on their training for bigger, harder and longer events, how much does sleep play a role?
+Documentaries on runners and sleep, such as the Barkley Marathons and Unbreakable (The Western States 100-miler) glorify the rigors of running beyond an athlete’s physiological breaking point.
+As runners push the limits on their training for bigger, harder, and longer events, how much does sleep plays a role?

-An article that came out in March of 2017 from researchers in Scandinavia has confirmed that insufficient sleep still plagues elite athletes and hinders cognitive and physical aspects of athletic performance and recovery.
-Researchers found that healthy athletes underestimate the magnitude and impact of their own sleep loss.
-They recommended that athletes improve their sleep environments, come up with strategies to improve their quantity and quality of sleep, and investigate potential causes including sleep apnea in some cases.
+An article on runners and sleep that came out in March of 2017 from researchers in Scandinavia has confirmed that insufficient sleep still plagues elite athletes and hinders cognitive and physical aspects of athletic performance and recovery.
+Researchers found that healthy athletes underestimate the magnitude and impact of their sleep loss.
+They recommended that athletes improve their sleep environments, come up with strategies to improve their quantity and quality of sleep, and investigate potential causes, including sleep apnea in some cases.